paulluap/programming-msc/writings/resume.md

       - Miscellaneous tasks in information system projects: infrastructures, tooling, UI

 ### Education

    - Bachelar in Information Engineering  /  East China University of Science and Technology / 2007 - 2011
    - Bachelar in English / East China University of Science and Technology / 2007 - 2011

 ### Technical Experience

+   - Yitang Business Projects

+      - Implemented a real-name authentication openAPI service,
+      - Refactored history data persistence for a exchange platform by seperating data into different tables, implemented an auto code generator for JPA query and entity code generation
+      - Implmeneted openAPI for a exchange platform, with references to a popular trading platform OKEx
+      - Implemented 10+ auto trading strategies and a web dashboard for configuration (Nodejs, Epxress, Reactjs)
+      - Implemented a utxo cache plugin for bitcore wallet service, which allows faster utxo queries
+      - Research in smart contracts (ETH, HyperLedger)
+      - Deployement of services using docker, portainer or k8s

+   - Yitang Tools

+      - Implementation of new language features for EDL (entity deifinition language targeting Spring and Hiberante) and UIDL (UI definition language targeting GWT)
+         - Simplified UI component definition to enable easy UI composition
+         - Added spring cloud message features in state machine transitions
+         - Upgraded EDL and UIDL modeling tools, allowing command line continous integration
+         - Maintainance of infrastructure runtime code

    - Uniquesoft Tools

       - Eclipse-based Modeling Tool Suite